 Your group comes from the local scene of an unspecified 1980s United Kingdom town.
 Your specific style never matters – this omission gets funnier as the game goes on – so you can picture anything between Joy Division and Iron Maiden.
 One hundred other bands like The Snack Men, Mensa 200, and Dog Piss compete for global attention as you write, rehearse, cut albums, make videos, and tour across the world.
 You choose how to spend your time alone and with the band, balancing the need to work the craft with your personal well-being.

-Actions in Rockstar! last about an in-game week, longer for deep recording sessions, concert commitments, or breaks.
+Actions in Rockstar! last about one week, longer for deep recording sessions, concert commitments, or breaks.
 As this time passes, the game keeps you clued to your band’s activities and other happenings in the industry, like critical publications and album releases.
 The game represents all this solely through text, and it works excellently: the management interface is simultaneously busy, colorful, and highly readable.

 Your band starts out playing at pubs and publishing poorly mastered albums, but as people take notice, you begin fielding more serious offers.
 A radio station might request an appearance, for instance, or a major artist could offer a high-exposure, low-pay gig as their opener on an international tour.
 The band’s future hinges on these risk-or-opportunity choices, the biggest of which may be whether to sign to a record label and live under their contract.
 Fame never happens overnight in Rockstar!, and the payoff of superstardom only arrives after years of well-considered decisions.